-Dominican University will celebrate the graduation of its first cohort of doctoral students in library and information science at the university's winter commencement ceremony on Saturday, January 12.
+Dominican University celebrated the graduation of its first cohort of doctoral students in library and information science at the university's winter commencement ceremony.

 Four students, Christina J. Ward of Evergreen Park, Amy L. Phillips of Denver, Colo., and Anthony Molaro and Elizabeth P. Garcia, both of Chicago, have completed the PhD in library and information science.

 "We are very proud of these graduates, each of whom is already a high achiever in the field of librarianship," said Susan Roman, dean of Dominican's Graduate School of Library and Information Science.
 "We are excited to see the new challenges they take on in their careers with the preparation and knowledge this degree in research has given them."

 Ward is a librarian/media specialist at Evergreen Park Community High School.
 Her doctoral dissertation, "Fiction in the Young Adult Drug Curriculum: Impacts and Impressions," studies the possible affects of fictional accounts of drug use on young adult readers' attitudes, beliefs and perceptions of the risks of illicit drug use.
 She earned her master's in library and information science from Dominican in 2001 and holds a bachelor's degree from the University of Illinois.

 Phillips has worked in a variety of academic, public library and museum settings and currently is developing her own consulting practice.
 Her dissertation, "Framing the Public Library: The Public Perception of the Public Library in the Media," examines the differing ways librarians and members of the media communicate about today's public libraries.
 Viewed as an important guiding work for library advocacy, it recently was cited in a Library Journal editorial about effective library advocacy efforts.
 Phillips holds the MLS from Emporia State University, a master's in history from University of San Diego and a bachelor's degree from University of Iowa.